 My Arizona Water Policy class uses Arizona water as the basis for examining water policy and management options for states and regions beyond our own.
-Throughout the semester, external experts serve as guest lecturers, and each student must write a paper for the course that explores a particular water-related challenge and policy approaches to resolving it.
+Throughout the semester, external experts serve as guest lecturers, and each student must write a paper for the course that explores a particular waterrelated challenge and policy approaches to resolving it.
 The guest experts cover timely topics, including water banking and Colorado River shortage, water quality regulations and policy, municipal water planning, agricultural water use, and sustainable water practices at multiple geographic scales.
 As evidence of the relevance of the course to students in many disciplines and programs, five academic programs at the University of Arizona list the course.
-This cross listing is consistent with the widespread recognition that addressing water issues in practice requires a multi-disciplinary approach.
-Course size is limited to 15 in order to enable a truly interactive and participatory experience throughout the semester.
+This cross listing is consistent with the presentation, which is open to faculty and students involved in the program, the project host, and invited guests.
+In order to provide additional learning outside the formal classroom, students in the Water, Society and Policy program must also take two semester-long seminars open only to students in the program.
+In the Spring semester, when I am responsible for the seminar, students attend water-related seminars and lectures offered by schools, departments, and programs across the University of Arizona and then meet as a small group to discuss them.
+Many of the seminar speakers are water management practitioners.